voqtuyen/csissimple/tests/automate_code_quality.md

     ```bash
     pip install flake8
     ```
-- Add an extension for the `pycodestyle` tool to flake8
+- Add an extension for the `pycodestyle` (doc strings) tool to flake8

     - Install `flake8-docstrings`
         ```bash